groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 <img src="/assets/track_05.png">

 Using this simple tone, we can see how the sound is encoded in the record.
 The groove for this simple tone is just a sine wave; it wobbles the needle back and forth 600 times per second.
-A sensor on the needle detects this wobble and converts it to an electrical signal which is amplified and sent to a speaker.
+A sensor on the needle detects this wobble and converts it to an electrical signal which oscillates 600 times per second.
+This signal is then amplified and sent to a speaker.
 The result:  we hear a 600 Hz tone.

 *The record groove is a physical manefestation of the waveform of the recorded sound.*  If you looked at that 600 Hz sound on an oscilloscope, you'd see a sinusoidal waveform that's identical to the record groove shown above.